fleupold/loopring_trusted_setup/README.md

 # Instructions

-This Docker con to run the [Loopring Trusted Setup](https://github.com/Loopring/trusted_setup/blob/master/participants.md).
+This Docker configuration to run the [Loopring Trusted Setup](https://github.com/Loopring/trusted_setup/blob/master/participants.md).
 In order to run this docker setup:

 1. Create a paper key and a pgp key in your keybase account
 2. Fill in the .env file with your variables